Thelymitra stellata

-Thelymitra stellata, commonly called the star orchid or starry sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
+Thelymitra stellata, commonly called star orchid or starry sun orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
 It has a single erect, flat, leathery leaf and up to twelve brown to reddish brown flowers with yellow streaks and blotches.
 The column has broad, deeply fringed, orange or yellow wings.

 Description

 Thelymitra stellata is a tuberous, perennial herb with a single erect, flat, leathery, lance-shaped to egg-shaped leaf 50-150 mm long and 10-40 mm wide.
 Between two and twelve brown to reddish brown flowers with yellow streaks and blotches, 25-50 mm wide are crowded on a flowering stem 150-250 mm tall.
 The sepals and petals are 12-25 mm long and 6-8 mm wide.
 The column is orange-brown near its base then orange, 6-8 mm long, 3-4 mm wide and has pale yellow, deeply fringed wings.
 There is a dense mass of short hairs on the back of the column.
 The lobe on the top of the anther has a top resembling a mudskipper.
 The flowers are insect pollinated and open on sunny days.
 Flowering occurs in October and November.